puppetlabs/puppet-docs/source/pe/3.1/cloudprovisioner_vmware.markdown

 *  `puppet node_vmware create` for creating new instances
 *  `puppet node_vmware terminate` for destroying no longer needed instances.

+**Note:** The command `puppet node_vmware` assumes that data centers are located at the very top level of the inventory hierarchy.
+Any data centers deeper down in the hierarchy (and in effect all objects hosted by these data centers) are ignored by the command.

+The current fix for this problem is as follows:

+    1. Move (temporarily) the data center(s) hosting the involved VMs/templates to the top level of the inventory hierarchy.
+    2. Perform the desired `node_vmware` actions.
+(Both `puppet node_vmware list` and `puppet node_vmware create` should see the VMs/templates hosted on the moved data centers.)
+    3. Move the data centers back.

 If you're new to VMware vSphere, you should start by looking at the [vSphere documentation](http://pubs.vmware.com/vsphere-50/index.jsp).